 Once you put the saran wrap over the top of your container, vent it slightly on two corners.
 You want to see tiny mist-like droplets of humidity on the inside of the saran wrap.
 Leaves thrive in a high-humidity environment.
 However, if you see large water drops, you want to vent the container a little more.
 I sometimes secure my saran wrap with scotch tape to keep it in place.

 Every Two Weeks…

-After a couple weeks, check your leaves.
+After a couple of weeks, check your leaves.
 I like to use a pipette to add a few drops of water to each container.
 Babies will start to appear after a few weeks.
 This is where some patience is required!

 “Motivate” Babies to Grow

 After I start to see baby leaves, I begin weaning the babies off the mother leaf.
 Every two weeks when I water them, I also cut a tiny sliver off the top of the mother leaf.
-This does a couple things: For one thing, it causes the baby to depend less on the mother leaf.
+This does a couple of things: For one thing, it causes the baby to depend less on the mother leaf.
 Also, when the leaf is cut, it releases a small puff of Ethylene gas.
 When plant cells are broken or cut, they release ethylene gas.
 In nature, this seems to be a signal that a predator is feeding.
-Theoretically, the plant responds by increasing the rate of photosynthesis in order to survive.
+Theoretically, the plant responds by increasing the rate of photosynthesis to survive.
 Therefore, the babies respond to the ethylene gas by growing faster.

 Every two weeks, I also slightly squeeze each of my leaf pots.
 This helps to stimulate the roots and aerates the soil.

 When Do You Cut Away the Mother Leaf?